opendevsecops/guide-aws-hacking/README.md

 > WARNING: There will be spelling errors and incorret grammer all over the place.
 It will get better over time.
 At this stage we are looking to build the content.

+## Introduction

+When you hear about AWS security vulnerabilities we often think of misconfigured S3 buckets.
+No wonder.
+For some uknown reason s3 buckets happen to be really hard to get right in the majority of organisations and every bucket ever created is a one click away from complete security disaster.

+Although s3 buckets are the pinnacle of AWS security, there is so much more one can do.
+And as it happens, attackers do!

 ## Fingerprinting

 ### AWS Acount ID Fingerprinting